Keio University

 I was nervous (laughs).

-—Is that still the case even if there were no spectators?
+—Is that still the case even without an audience?

 Yes.
 You shouldn't think about things at a time like that.
-Because the more you think about people all over the world watching, or the Emperor being there, the more nervous you get.
+Because the more you think about how people all over the world are watching, or that the Emperor is there, the more nervous you get.
 But actually, I was calmer than during the rehearsal.
 To be honest, I was glad it went well.

 —It was a splendid athletes' oath.

 It was difficult to synchronize with Kasumi Ishikawa.
-There was only one rehearsal the day before.
-However, Ms. Ishikawa was in the bubble at the Olympic Village, but at that time I hadn't entered the Olympic Village yet and was a person outside the bubble, so I couldn't have contact with her, and our waiting rooms were separate.
+We only had one rehearsal the day before.
+However, Ms. Ishikawa was in the bubble at the Athletes' Village, but at that time I hadn't entered the Athletes' Village yet and was a person outside the bubble, so I couldn't have contact with her, and our waiting rooms were separate.

-We had to say the words together, but you can't say "Ready, set, go" or anything (laughs).
-When there was a little time, I went behind the scenes and practiced a few times.
+We had to say the words together, but you can't say "Ready, go" or anything (laughs).
+When we had a little time, I went behind the scenes and practiced a few times.

 Looking Back on the Olympic Competition